 Sanergy takes a systems-based approach to making hygienic sanitation accessible, affordable and sustainable in Kenya’s urban slums.

 Sanergy builds a network of high-quality “Fresh Life” branded toilets and franchises them to local micro-entrepreneurs.
-Sanergy employees collect waste from the toilets daily and deliver it to a central processing facility where the waste is converted into organic fertilizer and other high value byproducts.
+Sanergy employees collect waste from the toilets daily and deliver it to a central processing facility where it is converted into organic fertilizer, insect-based animal feed and other high-value byproducts that address serious challenges in the agricultural sector.

 Sanergy’s model ensures increased access to improved sanitation facilities in slums while also providing a safe way to treat human waste and capitalize on its inherent value.

-Paradigm is now the leading distributor of fuel-efficient cookstoves in Kenya.
+Paradigm is a leading distributor of fuel-efficient cookstoves in East Africa.

-Leveraging research, technology, and data analysis in its pupil-centric approach, Bridge is able to optimize learning to achieve superior academic results, keep parent costs incredibly low, and grow quickly.
-With new academies opening at a rate of one every two days, Bridge plans to serve 10,000,000 pupils in the next decade.
+Leveraging research, technology, and data analysis in its pupil-centric approach, Bridge is able to optimize learning to achieve superior academic results validated through independent testing, keep costs to parents and governments low, and achieve scale to meet demand.

 Following a final closing in September 2015, Novastar Ventures East Africa Fund I reached its target with $80 million of committed capital.
 Our private and public sector partners are some of the most experienced investors in Africa’s frontier markets.
 Family offices, foundations and individuals who share our dedication to supporting the ‘new stars’ of East Africa joined the institutional investors highlighted below.